leonardorleon/ansible_pull/README.md

 Repository for various automated tasks using ansible.

 NOTES:
+-Git must be installed
--change it such that it works with a private git repository
+-Currently it works on a public repository.
+Change it such that it works with a private git repository

 ## Steps on IoT devices